Cranberry Orange Pound Cake with Sour Cream

 Butter: Use salted butter for best results.

-Sour cream: Give the cake amazing moisture and helps create a tender crumb in the pound cake, resulting in a soft and moist texture.
+Sour cream: Gives the cake amazing moisture and helps create a tender crumb in the pound cake, resulting in a soft and moist texture.

 Dried cranberries: Adds a sweet and tart burst of flavor and chewy texture to the buttery cake.
 Tart cranberries also add a pop of festive color, perfect for the holiday season.

-Sweet orange glaze: A simple blend of fresh orange juice, powdered sugar, and orange zest creates a simple glaze yet delivers amazing flavor.
+Sweet orange glaze: A simple blend of fresh orange juice, powdered sugar, and orange zest creates a simple glaze and amazing flavor.

 HOW TO MAKE CRANBERRY ORANGE POUNDCAKE: STEP BY STEP